stephenbeese/Video-Game-Sales-Analysis/README.md

 | **Sprint 5 — Dashboard Development**                    | **11 – 12 Oct** | Build an interactive Tableau dashboard to present sales patterns, platform comparisons, and review-driven trends in a clear, business-friendly format.                                        |
 | **Sprint 6 — Documentation & Wrap-up**                  | **13 Oct**      | Finalise the README with business requirements, methodology, and insights.
 Export cleaned CSV datasets and prepare the project for handover or stakeholder review.                            |

-This project follows an **agile, sprint-based approach**, breaking the work into small, focused iterations to ensure quality, flexibility, and timely delivery.
-Early sprints concentrated on preparing and validating the dataset so that later sprints could focus on deeper analysis, hypothesis testing, and presenting insights effectively.
-The final deliverables include a fully cleaned and engineered dataset, validated analytical findings, and an interactive **Tableau dashboard**.

 The project was structured around **user stories**, managed through a [GitHub Kanban board](https://github.com/users/stephenbeese/projects/11/views/1) to maintain accountability and progress tracking.
 Each sprint delivered a specific analytical milestone, ensuring continuous refinement and adaptation based on findings.